Complaints by other stakeholders

 - National Code of Practice for Providers of Education and Training to Overseas Students (National Code).

 While complaints made anonymously will be accepted, the ability to investigate a complaint relies on the quantity and quality of the information received.
-Often when investigating complaints, further information will need to be requested, and with complaints made anonymously this is not possible.
+Often when investigating complaints, further information will need to be requested from a provider, and that is not possible without knowing the identity of the complainant.

-Staff at private higher education providers should note that they are not protected by public sector whistle-blower legislation.
+Staff at private higher education providers should be aware that they are not protected by public sector whistle-blower legislation.

 You can submit your complaint to us by completing our online complaints form.